Baegilpong/Flixter/README.md

 Encountered technical difficulties with Android Studios, specifically initially starting the project as Kotlin because of user error.
 Implemented all the code without first implementing the Android Internet permissions causing it to run into issues.
 Didn't debug to see if the AsyncHTTP was sending requests causing the program to not work when completely implemented.
+Undoing correct code after making a series of experimental edits that cause bugs (such as backdrop poster not being 350width).

 ### Open-source libraries used